Unidata/jpattern/README.md

 For more information see the files `doc/jpattern.html` and `doc/refman.html`.

+## The JPattern Pseudo-Compiler
+The package jpattern.compiler supports the compilation of string expressions into equivalent Pattern objects.
+It is capable of converting a string representation of a pattern to equivalent Java code (via a command line interface) or to a Pattern object at runtime (via an API).
+Refer to the reference manual for more details.

 ## Change Log

 ### Changes Incorporated into Version 2

 Minor version levels are indicated in parentheses.

+* (1) Fixed the breakx code and added new test cases.
+* (1) Change jpattern.util.Error to jpattern.Failure
+      to avoid conflict with java.lang.Error.
+* (1) Refactored src file to jpattern/util and jpattern/compiler
+      directories.
+* (1) Added direct support for OUTPUT and INPUT variables (see the reference manual for details).

 * (0) Fixed a number of foolish errors, some introduced in version 1.2 (Thanks to Arjan Loeffen of Valid/Vision.).
 These include:
 	+ The pattern `fence(arb &amp; "b") &amp; "c"`